madavid128/madavid-research/art/index.md

 {% include prints-permissions.html %}

-These are scientific images I’ve collected across my career — spanning projects, datasets, and imaging modalities.
+These are scientific images I’ve collected across my career; spanning projects, datasets, and imaging modalities.
 I hope they convey the beauty of nature in the scientific realm and offer a small glimpse into the kinds of patterns and moments that keep me curious.

 {% include section.html %}